NilPointer-Software/bdfd-wiki/src/bdscript/isHoisted.md

 # $isHoisted
-Returns if a role is displayed separately.
+Returns whether a role is displayed separately or not.

-> 🧙‍♂️ 'true' means the role is hoisted, 'false' means the role isn't hoisted.
+> 🧙‍♂️ "true" means the role is hoisted, "false" means it isn't.

-## Usage
+## Syntax
 ```
-$isHoisted[roleID]
+$isHoisted[Role ID]
 ```

 ### Parameters
-- `roleID` `(Type: Snowflake || Flag: Required)`: The role to check its hoisted status.
+- `Role ID` `(Type: Snowflake || Flag: Required)`: The role to check its hoisted status.

 ## Example
 ```